MicrosoftDocs/security/security-docs/operations/incident-response-playbooks.md

 - **Prerequisites:** The specific requirements you need to complete before starting the investigation.
 For example, logging that should be turned on and roles and permissions that are required.
 - **Workflow:** The logical flow that you should follow to perform the investigation.
 - **Checklist:** A list of tasks for the steps in the flow chart.
-This checklist can be helpful in highly-regulated environments to verify what you have done.
+This checklist can be helpful in highly regulated environments to verify what you have done.
 - **Investigation steps:** Detailed step-by-step guidance for the specific investigation.